 - Details of the supervising staff member, pupil, dose, date and time are recorded.
-If a pupil refuses to have medication administered, this is also recorded and parents are informed as soon as possible. - This school holds training on common medical conditions once a year.
+If a pupil refuses to have medication administered, this is also recorded and parents are informed as soon as possible. - Staff training on common medical conditions is held once a year.
 All staff attending will receive a certificate confirming the type of training they have had.
 A log of the medical condition training is kept by the school and reviewed every 12 months to ensure all new staff will receive relevant training.

-9. Inclusivity
+5. Inclusivity

-This school ensures that the whole school environment is inclusive and favourable to pupils with medical conditions.
+Woodloes School ensures that the whole school environment is inclusive and favourable to pupils with medical conditions.
 This includes the physical environment, as well as social, sporting and educational activities